MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/parports/device-specific-operations-io-requests-parallel-devices.md

 The device has been removed.

 ### Operation
 The system-supplied bus driver for parallel ports uses the read protocol set for the parallel device.
 The default read protocol is NIBBLE_MODE.
-A client can negotiate a read protocol by using an [IOCTL_IEEE1284_NEGOTIATE](https://msdn.microsoft.com/en-us/library/windows/hardware/ff543978.aspx) request.
+A client can negotiate a read protocol by using an [IOCTL_IEEE1284_NEGOTIATE](https://msdn.microsoft.com/library/windows/hardware/ff543978) request.

 The parallel port bus driver sets a cancel routine for the read request, marks the read request as pending, and queues the read request on a work queue.
 The read request is held in the work queue in a state that can be canceled until the read request is either completed or canceled by the client.

-For more information, see [Reading and Writing a Parallel Device](https://msdn.microsoft.com/en-us/windows/hardware/drivers/parports/reading-and-writing-a-parallel-device).
+For more information, see [Reading and Writing a Parallel Device](https://msdn.microsoft.com/windows/hardware/drivers/parports/reading-and-writing-a-parallel-device).

-## IRP_MJ_WRITE
+## <a href="" id=""></a> IRP_MJ_WRITE
-The [IRP_MJ_WRITE](https://msdn.microsoft.com/en-us/library/windows/hardware/ff550819.aspx) request transfers output data to a parallel device.
+The [IRP_MJ_WRITE](https://msdn.microsoft.com/library/windows/hardware/ff550819) request transfers output data to a parallel device.

 ### When Sent
-A client uses an [IRP_MJ_WRITE](https://msdn.microsoft.com/en-us/library/windows/hardware/ff550819.aspx) request whenever it transfers output data to a parallel device.
+A client uses an [IRP_MJ_WRITE](https://msdn.microsoft.com/library/windows/hardware/ff550819) request whenever it transfers output data to a parallel device.

 ### Input Parameters
 The **AssociatedIrp.SystemBuffer** points to a write buffer that the client allocates for write data.
 The buffer must be large enough to hold the requested number of bytes to write to the parallel device.